 Background and perspective

-Plan sponsors may elect to allow a withdrawal for domestic abuse victims in the amount of the lesser of $10,000 or 50% of the participant’s vested account balance without being subject to the 10% early withdrawal penalty.
+Plan sponsors may elect to allow a withdrawal for domestic abuse survivors in the amount of the lesser of $10,000 or 50% of the participant’s vested account balance without being subject to the 10% early withdrawal penalty.
 The amount may be repaid within three years of distribution.
 The withdrawal for domestic abuse (WDA) provision gives plan sponsors another way to support domestic abuse survivors by allowing participants to take an in-service distribution from the plan.

 Background and perspective